TosbackCgusBridge-Bot/CGUs-versions/Ign/Privacy Policy.md

 **All of the above information is referred to collectively as “User Information”.**

 Please note that Ziff Davis is not responsible for the information you volunteer about yourself in the discussions in certain public areas of the site, such as forums, blogs, wikis, chat rooms, private messages, message boards or other publicly accessible interaction, or information that you choose to make public in your member profile or other areas that allow users to upload or post content.
-We discourage users from posting Personal Information in this fashion, and any Personal Information you post to these areas is not covered by this Privacy Policy.
+We discourage users from posting Personal Information in this fashion.
 You can change your publicly available information at any time via your profile page or to request removal of your Personal Information from these areas.
 Please see our section on How you can change or control what is collected in this Privacy Policy.
 In some cases, we may not be able to remove your Personal Information, in which case we will let you know if we are unable to do so and why.

 2\.
 How we collect and use information.